adematti/comet-emu/docs/source/Tutorial/examples.rst

    %timeit EFT.Pell(k_hMpc, params, ell=[0,2,4], de_model="lambda")

+   >>> 5.19 ms ± 8.59 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)

 .. code-block:: python

    %timeit EFT.Pell_fixed_cosmo_boost(k_hMpc, params, ell=[0,2,4], de_model="lambda")

+   >>> 9.46 µs ± 10.3 ns per loop (mean ± std. dev. of 7 runs, 100,000 loops each)

 .. note::

-   Since the computation of all the individual contributions takes more time than the direct evaluation of the multipoles, this is really only useful at fixed cosmological parameters.
+   Since the computation of all the individual contributions takes more time than the direct evaluation of the multipoles, this is really only useful at fixed cosmological parameters (or for samplers that can exploit a speed hierarchy).

 Using different bases for galaxy bias
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^